layumi/UM2025-AI-for-Safety-and-Security/Lab1-NLPwLLM/README.md

 ---

 ## 📊 Lab Report Requirements
-Each group should submit a short report (1–2 pages) including:
+Each student should have a short report (1–2 pages) including:
 1. Screenshots of prompts and outputs for each task.
 2. A summary of what types of prompts worked best.
 3. Critical reflection: What problems or risks did you observe in AI-generated results?